SuprimDevkota/PandaswithPython/README.md

 # PandaswithPython
-I used pandas to create the first admission list based on the entrance results to my college.
+I use pandas to learn more about dataframe manipulation by doing several projects.